irma-AI/client/README.md

-# Irma AI
+# irma AI
-Repo for hosting the releases of the client
+All releases of the client will be available in this repository